 Please note: After the conference the recordings will be available to all registrants for a period of 30 days.

-*If interested in the student discount, please send a scanned copy of your student ID or other proof of enrollment to firstname.lastname@example.org to receive a discount code to be used during checkout.
+* Please send a scanned copy of your student ID or other proof of enrollment to firstname.lastname@example.org in order to receive a student admission discount code to be used during checkout.